 You can also promote your Team Members to Team Leaders from this page too.

-The only difference between Team Members and Team Leaders is that Team Leaders have access to add and remove Team Members, have access to billing and can promote/revoke other Team Leaders.
+Team Leaders are like admin users.
+They can add and remove Team Members, have access to billing and can promote/revoke other Team Leaders.
+Team Members cannot perform any of these actions.

 Pressing ‘Explore’ from the top navigation bar will take you into the heart of Appbot, where you can access valuable app review insights and track your app’s customer experience.